AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/page-layout-instructions.md

 1. Click on the VisualForce page option on the left within your quick find menu.

-1. Create a new section and name it “Buyer Touchpoints.”
+1. Create a new section and name it "Buyer Touchpoints."

    >[!NOTE]
    >